phphd/exceptional-matcher/README.md

 }
 ```

-In this example, we use `ExceptionMapper` to relate the exception to `ConstraintViolationListInterface` for this
+In this example, we use `ExceptionMapper` to relate the exception to some property of the `$message`, which results in
-particular `$message`.
-Then, `ConstraintViolationList` is used specifically to the logic of application.
+`ConstraintViolationListInterface` that is used specifically to the logic of application.

 ### How is this different from the standard validation? ⚖️